Azelliott/GreenSeed/README.md

 ![Screenshot of GreenSeed website](static/image/screenshots/checkout.png)

-Payments are using Stripe Developement API, to quickly test the functionality you can fill the payment info with number 42 like shown below
+Payments are done via Stripe Developement API, to quickly test the functionality you can fill the payment info with number 42 like shown below.

 ![Screenshot of GreenSeed website](static/image/screenshots/checkout-payment_info.png)